yazi-rs/yazi-rs.github.io/docs/faq.md

 For Windows, please make sure you have set the `YAZI_FILE_ONE` environment variable as per the [Windows Requirements](/docs/installation#windows).

+## Why are the icons not displayed properly? {#icons-incorrect-display}

+If your terminal doesn't have Nerd Font support built in, it will render the icons as placeholder characters like squares or question marks, in that case you'll need to manually set your terminal up:

+1. Download a Nerd Font from https://www.nerdfonts.com/font-downloads
+   - If your terminal lets you specify a fallback font in addition to the main font, download the `Symbols Nerd Font` and set that as the fallback.
+   - If your terminal only lets you use a single font, choose any patched Nerd Font you like, e.g. `JetBrainsMono Nerd Font`, and set your terminal font to that.
+2. Restart your terminal.

 ## Why is my text color not distinct? {#why-text-indistinct}

 Yazi's default theme uses base16 colors to match the user's terminal theme as closely as possible.